-Third Party Service Providers (TPSPs) will make use of the accessibility of the layered model to provide end-user overlay services, such as Request to Pay and Confirmation of Payee.
+Third Party Service Providers (TPSPs) will make use of the accessibility of the layered model to provide enduser overlay services, such as Request to Pay and Confirmation of Payee.
 Payment Service Providers (PSPs) will also be able to provide both end-user and PSP overlay services.
 We anticipate a high level of innovation within this layer.

-1.3.3 Common Messaging Standards
+1.4.3 Common Messaging Standards

 Common messaging standards are necessary to enable interoperability between payments systems and reduce complexity.
-In our Strategy we recommended the adoption of ISO 20022 to align the UK with global standards and modernise the UK's payments infrastructure.
+In this blueprint, we recommend the adoption of ISO 20022 to align the UK with global standards and modernise the UK's payments infrastructure.